AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/types/types-concept.md

 # Types

 A Sequential Data Store (SDS) type defines the shape and structure of events and how to associate events within a stream of data.
 A type is comprised of at least two properties.
 One property serves as the primary index, most commonly a `timestamp` or `DateTime`.
 In addition, it has one or more additional properties called value properties that describe the data in each stream event.
 Each value property can have a different property type.
 A wide variety of property types are supported.
-For a list of the supported property types, see [Supported Types](xref:sdsTypes#sdstypecode).

 **Note:** You can also create complex secondary indexes.

 Types are immutable; once created, they cannot be updated.
 Therefore, it is important to determine the correct type definition before you begin building streams and data in the Sequential Data Store.

-For more information, see [Types](xref:sdsTypes).

 ### <a name="types-pi-server"></a>PI Server counterpart